prlitics/DataViz/MuellerHearingSentiment/ReadMe.md

 Many observers of Robert Mueller's testimony to the House Judiciary Committee noticed a distinct difference in how different members addressed him.
 Republicans were often accusatory in their questioning than Democrats.
 Republican partisans on Twitter were often sharing moments where co-partisan MCs (Members of Congress) were aggressively attacking the legitimacy of the investigation (e.g., "Watch so-and-so **DESTROY** Mueller").
 I wondered if these differences could be picked up through sentiment analysis of the MCs' questions.
 Spoiler alert: Yes.
 Yes they could.

 ## Language
 The analyses was performed in R (Version 3.5.2).
-The full R code for the analysis and visuals is under MuelleR.R.
+The full R code for the analysis and visuals is under MuelleRSent.R.

 ## Data
 The data comes from the transcripts of Mueller's testimony to the House Judiciary Committee published by [The Washington Post](https://www.washingtonpost.com/politics/transcript-of-robert-s-mueller-iiis-testimony-before-the-house-judiciary-committee/2019/07/24/7164abfe-ad96-11e9-a0c9-6d2d7818f3da_story.html?utm_term=.e48e1a787744).
 The zip file containing the text of all the members' questions to Mueller can be found in the questions_text.zip file.